-Each Series A Preferred Share is convertible at the option of the holder into such number of shares of the Company's common stock equal to the number of Series A Preferred Shares to be converted, multiplied by the stated value of \$5.00 (the "Stated Value"), divided by the Conversion Price in effect at the time of the conversion (the initial conversion price will be \$0.50, subject to adjustment in the event of stock splits, stock dividends, and fundamental transactions).
-Based on the current conversion price, the Series A Preferred Stock is convertible into 16,000,000 shares of common stock.
-A fundamental transaction means: (i) our merger or consolidation with or into another entity, (ii) any sale of all or substantially all of our assets in one transaction or a series of related transactions, or (iii) any reclassification of our Common Stock or any compulsory share exchange by which Common Stock is effectively converted into or exchanged for other securities, cash or property.
-Each Series A Preferred Share will automatically convert into common stock upon the earlier of (i) notice by the Company to the holders that the Company has elected to convert all outstanding Series A Preferred Shares; provided however that in the event the Company elects to force automatic conversion pursuant to this clause (i), the conversion date for purposes of calculating the accrued Dividend (as defined below) is deemed to be the July 29, 2019, which is third anniversary of the Initial Closing, (ii) three years from the Initial Closing, (iii) the approval of the Company's MAT2203 product candidate by the U.S. Food and Drug Administration or the European Medicines Agency (the "Regulatory Approval") or (iv) the Regulatory Approval of the Company's MAT2501 product candidate.
+Each share of Series A Preferred Stock is convertible at the option of the holder into such number of shares of the Company's common stock equal to the number of shares of Series A Preferred Stock to be converted, multiplied by the stated value of \$5.00 (the "Stated Value"), divided by the Conversion Price in effect at the time of the conversion (the initial conversion price is \$0.50, subject to adjustment in the event of stock splits, stock dividends, and a "fundamental transaction").
+Based on the current conversion price and number of shares outstanding, the Series A Preferred Stock is convertible into 14,678,580 shares of common stock.
+A "fundamental transaction" means: (i) our merger or consolidation with or into another entity, (ii) any sale of all or substantially all of our assets in one transaction or a series of related transactions, or (iii) any reclassification of our Common Stock or any compulsory share exchange by which Common Stock is effectively converted into or exchanged for other securities, cash or property.
+Each share of Series A Preferred Stock will automatically convert into common stock upon the earlier of (i) notice by the Company to the holders that the Company has elected to convert all outstanding Series A Preferred Stock; provided however that in the event the Company elects to force automatic conversion pursuant to this clause (i), the conversion date for purposes of calculating the accrued Dividend (as defined below) is deemed to be the July 29, 2019, which is the third anniversary of the Initial Closing, (ii) three years from the Initial Closing, (iii) the approval of the Company's MAT2203 product candidate by the U.S. Food and Drug Administration or the European Medicines Agency (the "Regulatory Approval") or (iv) the Regulatory Approval of the Company's MAT2501 product candidate.